ellchua/ChIPseq_Workflow/README.md

 ```
 It's generally good habit to view the data/reads in IGV as a qualitative quality control.

 ## 3. Peak Calling
 Peak calling (converting reads in `.bam` to signal coverage), the next step in our workflow, is a computational method used to identify areas in the genome that have been enriched with aligned reads as a consequence of performing a ChIP-sequencing experiment.
-There are various tools that are available for peak calling, the one that we will be using is MACS2.
+There are various tools that are available for peak calling, the one that we will be using is MACS2 (or MACS3).

 ### Without An Input File
 ```